China protests alleged US spy plane incursion during drills

-BEIJING (AP) - China is protesting the alleged incursion of a U.S. Air Force U-2 spy plane into a no-fly zone imposed during life-firing military exercises in the country’s north.
+BEIJING (AP) - China is protesting the alleged incursion of a U.S. Air Force U-2 spy plane into a no-fly zone imposed during live-firing military exercises in the country’s north.

 In a statement issued late Tuesday, the Ministry of National Defense said the action had “seriously interfered in normal exercise activities” and “severely incurred the risk of misjudgment and even of bringing about an unintended air-sea incident.”